SEND US AN E-MAIL

-The Breton & District Historical Museum is the only museum in the province that has a major focus on the Black settlement history of Alberta.
-Keystone (Breton) was one of four such rural communities in Alberta founded by Black settlers from Oklahoma and neighbouring states during the first part of the 20th century.
+The Museum is the only museum in the province that has a major focus on the Black settlement history of Alberta.
 One of the premier events the Museum hosts each year, on the fourth Sunday in February, is Black History Day.

 The Museum also celebrates its lumbering history, which began with logging timber berths around the turn of the century.
 Breton and district became a major lumbering centre in the late 1920s after the arrival of the railway in 1926.